runticle/fizzbuzz-java/README.md

 ## Fizzbuzz in Java

-This repo is my playground for Java.
-I have started by building a simple HelloWorld app and will go on to build Fizzbuzz.
+I have used some simple exercises to learn some Java and have built a simple FizzBuzz game.

+Next up I will use JUnit to TDD a new iteration of fizzbuzz.

 ### Learnt so far

 - Numbers
 - strings
 - arrays
 - importing from utils
 - ArrayList and Iterator
+- using scanner to get User input